 , built in 1881 and featured in the television series "Designing Women, is in this area.

 One of the greenest buildings in the nation is located in downtown Little Rock.
 Heifer International Headquarters incorporates many environmentally friendly ideas and you can take a tour in just 30 minutes.
+Heifer Village gives insight on world hunger and how we can help.
 Tours are offered Monday through Friday: 11 a.m. and 3 p.m..

 The Little Rock Zoo is a small zoo, covering about 33 acres.
 It's small, but it's dense.
 It is the home to more than 725 animals, representing over 200 species.
 Even rushing through, it will take over an hour to get through.
 You might skip it if you only have a day.
 It is a great place for kids and they have some pretty nice exhibits including grizzly bears, penguins and nice big cat and great ape areas.